theFaceless/TowerDefense/README.md

 Tell us what your working on!!

-Axel Faes
+Axel Faes:

-	maak stop function for enemies
+-maak stop function for enemies

-	make spawners chose own target (done, but still need to erase part of constructor) fix the changeTarget (get list of all castles)
+-make spawners chose own target (done, but still need to erase part of constructor)

+-fix the changeTarget (get list of all castles)

 ================